Petraeus, Kellogg, Harward: Could one of them replace Flynn?

 He received a degree from Yale Law School in 1972 and served as a Navy officer and Defense Department analyst in the 1970s.

-He worked as part of President Gerald Ford's National Security Council and was selected by President George W. Bush to replace Condoleezza Rice as national security adviser when she became secretary of state.
+He was on President Gerald Ford's National Security Council and was selected by President George W. Bush to replace Condoleezza Rice as national security adviser when she became secretary of state in 2005.

 Hadley was not among the Republican national security experts who voiced support for Hillary Clinton over Trump during the presidential campaign.